Dazcam/Bioinformatics-tutorials/pages/seurat5.md

+---
+layout: page
+title: Working with Seurat 5
+description: Working with Seurat 5
+---

 I've been working with Seurat 5 recently which has introduced new functionality to deal with large datasets.
 It incorporates functionaility from the `BPCells` package